 When you get your SDE – let’s say it’s $92,700 for the sake of this example – you then need to multiply it by a standard market multiplier.
 Whoever your broken is will know the relevant market multiple when you list your business.
 They will – among other things – average the multiples of the last 20 transactions of relevant business sales and use this as an expected multiple for your FBA business.

 Let’s say the average multiple is 3.26.
 If so, your broker begins with that number before sliding the multiple up or down according to your business’s particular strengths and weaknesses.
 Next, they’ll grab your $92,700 and multiple it by your custom multiple.
 But they’ll also add on your inventory’s value for a plausible sales range and market valuation.

 On the assumption that your SDE is $92,700, the market multiple is 3.14 and your current inventory is worth $150,000, we can say that a plausible market valuation of your FBA or eCommerce business is just over $441,000.

 As such, we’d then say that your sales range is between $400,000 and $450,000.

-We wrote a whole piece about selling your Amazon business for big money here.
+We wrote a whole piece about selling your ecommerce business for big money here.
 But let’s briefly go over things now.

 Firstly, it’s really important – as we said earlier – that you get your financials in order.
 What you want are clean financials that allow any broker (and potential buyer) to easily identify your expenses.
 This will allow them to prove your SDE.